-Next, simply upload that in the same location you generated your certificate request within Zendesk.
+- Next, simply upload the certificate.
 The installation process on our end takes up to five business days, at which point our wonderful Ops team will reach out to you with next steps.
 You will be given instructions to make an additional CNAME record change for your subdomain, to a new CNAME record URL reference which is created when your SSL certificate is installed. (ie. support.mondocameras.com to mondocam.ssl.zendesk.com).

 Hope this helps you customize your Zendesk URL and continue providing your users with great support, branded to match your company!
 If you have any additional questions, you can contact our support team at email@example.com